-As 2025 begins to wind down, many are already looking ahead to the 2026 midterm elections across the country — and the filing period for races in North Carolina began on Monday.
+As 2025 begins to wind down, many are already looking ahead to the 2026 midterm elections across the country — with the filing period for races in North Carolina ending on Friday.

-As of 12 p.m. on Dec.
-1, candidates for federal, state and local offices can file to formally begin their campaigns for the 2026 primary elections as a precursor to general elections later in November.
+As of Dec.
+19, candidates for federal, state and local offices can no longer file to formally begin their campaigns for the 2026 primary elections as a precursor to general elections later in November.
 In Chatham County, three county commissioner seats are available, as well as the role of sheriff after Mike Roberson announced he would be abdicating the latter position to run for the former.
 Three seats are available on Chatham County’s Board of Education, and there is a Clerk of Superior Court role open in the county as well.

-There will also be a race for the U.S. House of Representatives playing out in Chatham County, as Democrat challenger Nigel Bristow will run against Republican incumbent Richard Hudson for District 9’s seat.
+There will also be a race for the U.S. House of Representatives playing out in Chatham County, as either Nigel Bristow, Loren Bibler, or Richard N. Ojeda II will run as a Democrat against Republican incumbent Richard Hudson for District 9’s seat.

 Which Candidates Are On The Ballot?